-Veli-Pekka Tynkkynen is an Associate Professor in Russian Environmental Studies at the Aleksanteri Institute and Helsinki Institute of Sustainability Science, University of Helsinki.
+Dr. Veli-Pekka Tynkkynen is a Professor in Russian Environmental Studies at the Aleksanteri Institute and Helsinki Institute of Sustainability Science, University of Helsinki, and a Docent at the National Defence University in the field of Russia’s energy and natural-resource policy.
 In 2011-2017, he was a professor in Russian Energy Policy at the Aleksanteri Institute.
 He is also an adjunct professor in Environmental Planning at the Department of Geosciences and Geography, University of Helsinki.
 His research fields are energy and environmental policies; energy security; natural resources, political/societal power and culture in Russia.

 Jussi Huotari is a Doctoral Student at the Aleksanteri Institute, University of Helsinki.
 Since 2015 he has been working as part of Professor Veli-Pekka Tynkkynen’s research group on Russia’s energy development.
 His research is focusing on issues such as energy policy, IR, resource governance and security studies in the Arctic.
 His forthcoming thesis concentrates on the global-Arctic nexus in energy development.

 Karoliina Hurri is currently a Doctoral Student at the Political, Societal and Regional Change Programme (PYAM) in the University of Helsinki and also part of the team at the Aleksanteri Institute.
 In 2018, Karoliina has started her dissertation “The Construction of China’s Leadership Role in Climate Politics”.
 She is focusing on the emerging economies, identity politics and critical geopolitics within the frame of international climate politics.